 It is ironic that data science, a field built upon rigorous scientific methodologies, has been slow to adopt much rigor from project management approaches.
 Rather, in data science, project management tends to be ad hoc and is often on the back-burner as a secondary consideration to technologies and algorithms.
 Fortunately, this is changing as organizations […]

-The Product Manager Role Evolving from the consumer package goods brand manager role, the software product role has become common for software teams (mindtheproduct.com).
+Unlike more tactical roles like the project manager who oversees the project life cycle or a process master who drives effective processes, the product manager is more strategic.
 Wearing many different hats, this product person researches market needs, defines how to map the solution to the problem space, and sets the product vision.
-Product people who tend to be […]
+Evolving from […]

 Various process models and frameworks such as CRISP-DM, TDSP, Domino Data Labs Lifecycle, or Data Driven Scrum describe how to execute a data science project.
 While useful, such models do not explicitly explain how to communicate with stakeholders on what they care most about: what deliverables will they get through a project lifecycle.
 In pre-project […]